 Trisha Okubo, Maison Miru

-Our best deductible expense goes into paid marketing—towards lead generation, and filling the top of our funnel.
+Our best deductible expense goes into paid marketing—toward lead generation and filling the top of our funnel.

 Shopify gives you all the tools you need to run an online store.
 As such, for any ecommerce business, Shopify fees definitely qualify as an “ordinary and necessary” business expense.